wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/navigate.md

 The Workplace Analytics app provides you with a streamlined menu of features with four primary ways to analyze and explore your data.

-- The **Home** page provides the scope of your Workplace Analytics data along with three areas of research-based behavioral insights into how things get done.
+- The **Home** page provides the scope of your Workplace Analytics data along with three areas of research-based behavioral data into how things get done.
-- The **Analyze** page contains two valuable tools: Explore dashboards and Flexible queries.
-Dashboards help you analyze out-of-the-box insights while Queries allow you to download row-level data for more in-depth analysis.
+- The **Analyze** page contains two valuable tools: Explore dashboards and flexible queries.
+Dashboards help you analyze insights while queries allow you to download row-level data for more in-depth analysis.
 - The **Plans** page provides targeted change plans to improve focus, collaboration, well-being, and seller success.
-- The **Settings** page allows you to validate collaboration data, organizational data, optional CRM data, and define which meetings, if any, to exclude in your analysis.
+- The **Settings** page allows you to validate collaboration data, organizational data, and optional CRM data.
+It also lets you define which meetings, if any, to exclude in your analysis.

 ![Main Workplace Analytics menu](../media/main-menu.png)

-> [!TIP]
+> [!NOTE]
 > Click the **menu** icon at the top of the panel.
 It compresses the menu so you can see a full screen view.
 Click again to reveal the entire menu.

 ## Workplace Analytics Home page

-Use the Home page to get a quick look at the date range and **measured employees** you can include in your analysis, as well as quick insights into how work gets done. (**Measured employees** means employees with a Workplace Analytics license.)
+Use the Home page to get a quick look at the date range and **measured employees** you can include in your analysis, as well as quick looks into how work gets done. (**Measured employees** is defined as employees with a Workplace Analytics license.)

 **My organization’s data** gives you a high-level look at your organization’s Workplace Analytics data, including the date range and a count of measured employees.

-In addition to the Explore dashboards, Workplace Analytics offers out-of-the-box insights in three areas of the collaborative experience:
+In addition to the Explore dashboards, Workplace Analytics offers a look into three areas of the collaborative experience:

 - **Employee experience**.
 Understand employee engagement trends by investigating employee one-on-one time with their manager, email load, and time spent collaborating after hours.
 - **Organizational agility**.
-Assess your organization’s ability to quickly adapt by exploring how employees collaborate (such as too many inefficient meetings, focus time, and how they are connected and share information).
+Assess your organization’s ability to quickly adapt by exploring how employees collaborate.
+This could include too many inefficient meetings, not enough focus time, or how employees connect and share information.
 - **Customer focus**.
 Explore external connections and time spent in external collaboration.

 ![Workplace Analytics Home page view](../media/home-page-view.png)

-> [!TIP]
+> [!NOTE]
 > Click when you see the **+ # more**.
 Each instance reveals additional insights for each solution area.

-> [!TIP]
-> Here’s a way to use the **Home page** functionality.
->
+Explore the statistics and **View Recommended Plans** for quick links to the Explore dashboards and management plans.
+You’ll also find links within each solution area that provide supporting evidence and best practices for each behavioral metric.

+### Let's look at a real world scenario of how you'd use the View insights feature

-> Kevin is a HR business analyst at Contoso Corporation.
+Kevin is a HR business analyst at Contoso Corporation.
 His manager recently asked him to determine if employees are getting enough time with their managers.
-Using Workplace Analytics, from the Home page, he clicks the **View insights** button under Employee Experience.
-There, Kevin finds that nearly sixty percent of employees get less than 15 minutes of one-one-one time with their manager in a month, indicating a need for more coaching.
+Using Workplace Analytics from the Home page, he clicks the **View insights** button under Employee Experience.
+There, Kevin finds that nearly sixty percent of employees get less than 15 minutes of one-on-one time with their manager in a month, indicating a need for more coaching.
->

-Explore the statistics and **View Recommended Plans** for quick links to the Explore dashboards and management plans (covered in the next two units).
-You’ll also find links within each solution area that provide supporting evidence and best practices for each behavioral metric.

 ## Workplace Analytics Analyze page

-In addition to the solution areas mentioned on the Home page, there are two main ways of analyzing data in Workplace Analytics: Explore dashboards and Flexible queries.
+In addition to the solution areas mentioned on the Home page, there are two main ways of analyzing data in Workplace Analytics: Explore dashboards and flexible queries.

 ### Analyze Explore summary page